danluu/post-mortems/README.md

 [Instapaper](https://web.archive.org/web/20211124170124/https://medium.com/making-instapaper/instapaper-outage-cause-recovery-3c32a7e9cc5f).
 Also [this](https://blog.instapaper.com/post/157027537441).
 Limits were hit for a hosted database.
 It took many hours to migrate over to a new database.

 [Intel](https://42gems.com/blog/?p=735).
 A scripting bug caused the generation of the divider logic in the Pentium to very occasionally produce incorrect results.
 The bug wasn't caught in testing because of an incorrect assumption in a proof of correctness.
+(See [the Wikipedia article on 1994 FDIV bug](https://en.wikipedia.org/wiki/Pentium_FDIV_bug) for more information.)

 [Joyent](https://www.joyent.com/blog/manta-postmortem-7-27-2015).
 Operations on Manta were blocked because a lock couldn't be obtained on their PostgreSQL metadata servers.
 This was due to a combination of PostgreSQL's transaction wraparound maintenance taking a lock on something, and a Joyent query that unnecessarily tried to take a global lock.